The CIO's Guide to Master Data Management Consulting

 • Inability to Generate a 360-Degree View: Your marketing, sales, and service teams operate with conflicting customer records, making personalization impossible and frustrating customers.

-• Compliance and Security Risks: You cannot demonstrate a clear data lineage for critical data elements, exposing the business to risks under regulations like GDPR and CCPA.
+• Compliance and Security Risks: You cannot demonstrate a clear data lineage for critical data elements, exposing the business to risk under regulations like GDPR and CCPA.

 An MDM consulting engagement directly addresses these problems by implementing a centralized hub and a governance framework to create and maintain a “golden record” for each core business entity.